 Página 358

-Gm , Meister- singer : master of the art of song .
+... song .
 Minnesinger ( Minne : love ; Minnelied : love song ) .
-There was a jolly miller once , Lived on the river Dee ; He worked and sang from morn till night ; No lark more blithe than he ...
+There was a jolly miller once , Lived on the river Dee ; He worked and sang from morn till night ; No lark more blithe than he , And this the burden of his song Forever us'd ...

-Gm , Meister- singer : master of the art of song .
+... song .
 Minnesinger ( Minne : love ; Minnelied : love song ) .
-There was a jolly miller once , Lived on the river Dee ; He worked and sang from morn till night ; No lark more blithe than he ...
+There was a jolly miller once , Lived on the river Dee ; He worked and sang from morn till night ; No lark more blithe than he , And this the burden of his song Forever us'd ...

 Página 395